bobbingwide/gvg_product_range/README.md

 where w is the width and l is the length

+In v0.1.0 the Product Ranges table was extended to display

+- Visibility - Catalog visibility should be visible for all products
+- Dimensions - as extracted from the product title
+- Size - the value of the Product size field.
+An X indicates that the size doesn't match the title
+- Brand - the associated Brand for the Product
+- Building-Type - the Product's Building Type attribute
+- Material - the Product's Material attribute

 ## Installation
 1. Upload the contents of the gvg_product_range plugin to the `/wp-content/plugins/gvg_product_range' directory